 What causes wrinkles?

 Wrinkles are a natural part of the aging process.
 They occur most frequently in areas exposed to the sun, such as the face, neck, back of the hands and forearms.
-Over time, skin gets thinner, drier and less elastic.
-Ultimately, this causes wrinkles – either fine lines or deep furrows.
+Over time, skin gets thinner, drier and less elastic, leading to the formation of wrinkles – either as fine lines or deep furrows.

 Did you know…

 In addition to sun exposure, premature aging of the skin is associated with smoking, heredity and skin type (higher incidence among people with fair hair, blue-eyes and light skin).
 It is important to modify your lifestyle in addition to cosmetic treatments if you are concerned about wrinkles.